 1. Kailua Beach

 Out of all the beaches in this post, Kailua is the most ‘visitor friendly’.
 There’s a large parking area, toilets, plenty of beach space, shady trees and there was even a rope swing when I was there!
 Kailua was my base in Oahu so it was in walking distance from my accommodation (there aren’t many hotels on this side of the Island, I stayed in an Airbnb type rental).

 I hired a stand up paddle board from the ‘Kailua Beach Adventures‘, they even give you wheels so you can pull it to the beach!
 There was more than enough space to paddle it around and not have to worry about hitting any swimmers or people getting in the way.
-You can even buy a pass that lets you paddle out and ‘land’ on Popoia Island, if you feel like going on a little adventure!
+You can even buy a pass for $3 that lets you paddle out and ‘land’ on Popoi’a Island and Moku Nui, if you feel like going on a little adventure!